ftjuh/I2Cwrapper/README.md

 * **ESP32sensorsI2C**: Read an ESP32's [touch sensors](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/touch_pad.html), hall sensor, and (if available) temperature sensor via I2C.
 Uses the optional controller interrupt line to inform the controller about a touch button press.
 * **TM1638lite**: Read buttons from and control the single and seven-segment LEDs of up to four [TM1638](https://duckduckgo.com/?q=TM1638+datasheet) modules like the ubiquitous [LED&Key module](https://handsontec.com/index.php/product/tm1638-7-segment-display-keypadled-module/) via I2C.
 Uses Danny Ayers' [TM1638lite library](https://www.arduino.cc/reference/en/libraries/tm1638lite/).

-While the setup for these modules differs from their respective non-I2C counterparts, usage after setup is **nearly identical**, so that adapting existing code for I2C remote control is pretty straightforward.
+While the setup for these modules differs from their respective non-I2C counterparts, usage after setup is **very similar**, so that adapting existing code for I2C remote control is pretty straightforward.

 If there are no intrinsic resource conflicts, modules can be selected in **any combination** at compile time for a specific target (see below for details).
 It is easy to **[add new modules](#how-to-add-new-modules)** with help of the provided **[templates](https://github.com/ftjuh/I2Cwrapper/tree/main/templates)**.